In this article, we’re exploring how a US LLC is a disregarded entity for tax purposes and what this means for the owner.

 What Does It Mean for a Business Entity to Be Disregarded for Tax Purposes?

 Disregarded for tax purposes means that a business entity is not liable for federal taxes.
-In order for an entity to be disregarded, it must be a single-member LLC.
+For an entity to be disregarded, it must be a single-member LLC.
 Additionally, it must not elect for tax treatment as a corporation.
 When a business entity meets these criteria, the income of the business is attributable to the owner of the business instead of the entity separately.

 What Are Examples of Disregarded Entities?